Zeina J. Kubarych

 Special Mass Measurement Services (22170S)

-For tests not covered by the previous descriptions, the NIST technical contact cited at the beginning of this section should be consulted to determine whether a test can be performed and to obtain an estimate of the price of the test.
+For additional tests not covered by the previous descriptions, the NIST technical contact cited at the beginning of this section should be consulted to determine whether a test can be performed and to obtain an estimate of the price of the test.

 The Kilogram and Measurements of Mass and Force, Z.J.
 Jabbour and S.L.
 Yaniv, J. Res.
 Natl.
 Inst.
 Stand.
 Technol.
 106, 25-46 (2001).